-This command returns a concise list or a detailed view, of FlashCopy consistency groups visible to the cluster.
+This command returns a concise list or a detailed view of FlashCopy consistency groups that are visible to the cluster.

-The following list provides possible values that are applicable to the attributes that are displayed as data in the output views:
+The following list provides values of the status attribute that are displayed as data in the output views:

-status idle_or_copied, preparing, prepared, copying, stopped, suspended, and stopping svcinfo lsfcconsistgrp -delim :
+status empty, idle\or\copied, preparing, prepared, copying, stopped, suspended, stopping

-- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5804E The action failed because an entity that was specified in the command does not exist. - CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted. - CMMVC625 3E The command failed authorization because the session SSH key does not have the requisite role.
+- CMMVC5786E The action failed because the cluster is not in a stable state. - CMMVC5804E The action failed because an entity that was specified in the command does not exist. - CMMVC6070E A parameter that is duplicate or not valid, an unaccompanied argument, or an incorrect argument sequence has been detected.
+Ensure that the input is as per the help. - CMMVC6252E The command failed authorization because the session SSH key is wrong or was deleted. - CMMVC625 3E The command failed authorization because the session SSH key does not have the requisite role.